nicohvi/nicohvi.github.io/_posts/2016-03-10-diy-jquery.md

 Just like that I had all the features I needed (for now anyway), and it came at the total cost of 61 LOC.
 Joy to the world etc.

-*UPDATE*
+**UPDATE**

-I actually decided that I wanted to make *all* external links open in a new window, and this was easily accomplished like so:
+I eventually decided that I wanted to make *all* external links open in a new window (regardless if they were in a blog post or not), and this was easily accomplished like so:

 {% highlight javascript %}